sanctuarycomputer/studio/SHOW_AND_TELL/EXECUTION_CONTEXT_AND_CLOSURE_9_25_2019/README.md

   ```

   - When we have an inner function inside a function, the inner function is going to create a **closure** over the variable environment of the parent function.
-  - When `inner()` is invoked, it has access to the parent’s variable environment even though the parent’s execution context has been removed from the stack.
+  - When `inner` (now assigned the variable `add5`) is invoked, it has access to the parent’s variable environment even though the parent’s execution context has been removed from the stack.
-  - The variable `add5` is a function that takes the argument `y` and returns the sum of `x` and `y`.
+  - `add5` takes an argument `y` and returns the sum of `x` (whose value it has access to in the closure scope) and `y`.
   > An inner function always has access to the variables and parameters of its outer function, even after the outer function has returned...

 - **Our functions that are defined inside other functions have “memories”** — i.e. can write functions that can be called a specified number of times, memoization, etc.
   - Example #3: [Once](once.js)
   - Example #4: [After](after.js)
 - **The power of closure**
-  - Helps us implement:
+  - Helps us implement OOP features:
     - **Encapsulation**: Restrict access to functions and state that are bound together inside the function
     - **Abstraction**: Hide all but the relevant data in order to reduce complexity and increase efficiency
     - Module design pattern in our apps